No. 303 Squadron RAF: Battle of Britain August–October 1940

 On 7 September 1940, the German air offensive switched to the London docks.
 No. 303 Squadron was successfully vectored towards the incoming bomber streams and claimed 12 Do 17s and two Bf 109s, with P/O Zumbach, P/O Ferić, Sgt.
 Szaposznikow and Sgt.
 Wójtowicz all scoring double victories.
 P/O Daszewski was shot down and seriously wounded, while F/O Pisarek bailed out.
 His Hurricane crashed in a back garden of a house in Loughton, killing a family of three in their shelter.
 Two other aircraft were damaged.
 On 9 September 1940, 12 Hurricanes were scrambled and two claims made over Bf 109s by Zumbach (both of JG 53) and one by František – a Bf 109 of 7./JG 27 – who also claimed a He 111 of KG 53 as a "probable", while a Bf 110 was shot down by F/L Kent.
 Sgt.
 Kazimierz Wünsche had to bail out with burns over Beachy Head, and Sgt.
 František crash-landed.

 At 16:00 hours on 11 September 1940, the squadron attacked a bomber formation south of London.
-F/O Cebrzyński was fatally wounded by return fire, while Sgt.
+F/O Cebrzyński was fatally wounded by return fire, and Sgt.
 Wójtowicz shot down two Messerschmitt Bf 110s before being shot down and killed.
-The pilots claimed two Bf 110s, one Bf 109, three Do 17s and four He 111s.
+The pilots claimed two Bf 110s, one Bf 109, three Do 17s, and four He 111s.

 In the massed dogfights over London on 15 September 1940, the squadron was heavily involved, with nine Hurricanes led by F/Lt Kent intercepting a German raid in mid-morning.
 Nine kills were claimed: six Bf 109s, one Bf 110 and two Do 17s.
 In the afternoon, a flight formation led by S/Ldr Kellet claimed four victories, while the five-strong "B" Flight led by F/O Urbanowicz, claimed two Do 17s, for two Polish pilots shot down (Sgt.
 Brzezowski killed, Sgt Andruszków bailed out while P/O Łokuciewski was wounded in the leg, returning to base safely).
 During the day, No. 303 Squadron claimed 15 victories.